 In this blogpost, I would like to discuss the triangular grid.
 I think it's a grid that has not been fully explored in wargaming (hexagonal grids and square grids are getting much more attention), but it is worthwhile to look at some of its advantages and disadvantages.

 Relation between the triangular and hexagonal grid

 There is a strong relation between the classic hexagonal tiling, and a triangular tiling.

 Mathematically, they are each other's dual tiling.
 This means that if you take the centre points of each hexagon, and you connect these centre points together, you get the triangular tiling.
 This also works in the other direction: if you take the centre points of each triangle, and connecting them together, you get the hexagonal tiling.

 There is however a major issue with the triangular grid, which is the asymmetry of connections between the triangles.
 Unlike a hexagon grid, triangle can connect edge-to-edge, but also point-to-point in various configurations.
+THis is also the case in a square grid, but in a triangular grid there are different ways in which triangles can connect point-to-point.
 This lack of symmetry is the most likely reason why triangular tiles have not been really considered for wargaming.

 Has the triangular grid been used before?

 When trying to look up whether (board) wargames make use of a triangular grid, surprisingly few results turn up.
 Most of the games that use a triangular grid, use the dual property, effectively using a hexagonal grid.
 The triangular grid is then merely an esthetic element in the design of the game.
 See e.g. games that employ the "Triangle System", See also this page at Forsage Games.

 Most games that use the triangles themselves as areas usually are abstract boardgames.
 Some examples are: Blokus Trigon or Go played on a triangular grid.